Peloton bikes are sweeping the nation and quickly becoming one of the most popular options around.

 - Better cardiovascular and muscular endurance

-I spoke with a few fitness experts to dive deeper into these benefits of using the Peloton bike and workout app, from your first Peloton ride to your 1000th.
+I spoke with a few fitness experts to dive deeper into these benefits of using the Peloton bike and workout app, and what Peloton does to your body, from your first Peloton ride to your 1000th.
 Here’s what they had to say.

 The first change you’ll notice after starting a new fitness routine is that you feel more positive.